JamesBrownR/MeetingSurge/_posts/2025-12-13-how-get-5-star-your.md

     <p>Don't ask a week later.
 Don't ask a month later.
 Ask when the experience is fresh.</p>

     <h2>What About Bad Reviews?</h2>
     <p>You're going to get them.
-Every shop does.
+Every shop deals with crazies.
 Here's how to handle them without making it worse.</p>
     <p><strong>Respond within 24 hours.</strong> Not responding looks like you don't care.
 Responding late looks like you only noticed because it was bad.</p>
     <p><strong>Stay professional.</strong> Never argue.
 Never get defensive.
 Even if they're lying.
 Especially if they're lying.</p>
     <p><strong>Use this template:</strong><br>